Khovanov homotopy type, Burnside category, and products

 and for each of these subcategories, every object is initial. \end{proof}

-The notion of homotopy colimits extends easily to continuous functors from topological categories: in Formula~(\ref{eq:hocolim2}), say, one replaces the disjoint union over sequences of composable morphisms with the disjoint union of products $\coprod_{x_0,\dots,x_n}\Hom(x_{n-1},x_n)\times\cdots\times \Hom(x_0,x_1)\times[0,1]^n\times F(x_0)$, and quotient by the same equivalence relation from \Definition{hocolim}.
-The properties of homotopy colimits stated in Section~\ref{sec:colimit} extend without change to continuous diagrams from topological categories.
+The notion of homotopy colimits extends easily to functors from simplicially enriched categories: in Formula~(\ref{eq:hocolim2}), say, one replaces the disjoint union over sequences of composable morphisms with the disjoint union of products $\coprod_{x_0,\dots,x_n}\Hom(x_{n-1},x_n)\times\cdots\times \Hom(x_0,x_1)\times[0,1]^n\times F(x_0)$, and quotient by the same equivalence relation from \Definition{hocolim}.
+The properties of homotopy colimits stated in Section~\ref{sec:colimit} extend without change to diagrams from simplicially enriched categories.